vamsikd/DotNetCore.WebApi.DemoApp/README.md

 # DemoApp
-**This project is a Asp.Net Core Web API with MySQL as Database with Entity Framework code first approach**
+**This project is a Asp.Net Core Web API and Entity Framework code first approach with MySQL as Database**

 ## Project Setup
 Please clone the project and install the necessary nuget dependencies